 Abena Essah Bediako

 ‘Sarah Kay inspired to start performing poetry.
-When I stumbled across her poems her poems on YouTube as teenager, I saw myself in her.
+When I stumbled across her poems on YouTube as teenager, I saw myself in her.
 I love the way she uses imagery and builds such vivid pictures to this day.
 When I was young, Leona Lewis really inspired me to sing, her music was everything to me.
 There are so many other artists that influence and inspire for example Andrea Gibson, Vanessa Kisuule, Alicia Keys and of course Beyoncé.
 There are too many to name.’

 ‘In many ways my poems are quite narrative and often explore various aspects of my personal identity.
 I often like to incorporate music in my poems to bring my two mediums together.
 I want to write a full length show which explores being a child of the Ghanaian Diaspora, being queer and growing up Christian and hopefully tour that too!
 It would also be awesome to publish a collection of poems.’